sap-tutorials/btp-dev-guidance/tutorials/prepare-btp-cf/prepare-btp-cf.md

 ## You will learn

 - How to configure entitlements
-- How to enable the Cloud Foundry runtime in your subaccount in SAP BTP
+- How to enable the SAP BTP, Cloud Foundry runtime in your subaccount in SAP BTP
 - How to create an SAP HANA Cloud service instance in the SAP BTP cockpit

 ## Prerequisites